 - Degraded decision quality

-- Damaged assets from theft, sabotage, vandalism, and the like these examples are related to specific clashes but dispute resolution does not always address the underlying conflict.
+These are related to specific clashes but dispute settlement does not always address the underlying conflict.
 People don’t do well with unresolved, mismanaged or un-managed conflict.
-There are Secondary Costs of Conflict that show up in the aftermath in one-step-removed implications.
-These are harder to connect to the cause, harder to quantify and harder to pinpoint responsibility for.

 - Failures to meet targets

 - Increased costs of supplies, capital purchases, equipment repairs, legal expenses or insurance premiums